 The differences between how stimulants and nonstimulants work also impact other risks linked with ADHD drugs.

 Because of the effects on dopamine levels in your brain, stimulants raise your risk of dependency.
 Stimulant medications contain amphetamines or amphetamine-like chemicals.
 These are controlled substances, which are drugs that can easily become habit-forming.

 Stimulant drugs can also cause withdrawal if you stop taking them suddenly.
 Symptoms of withdrawal from stimulants can include tiredness, depression, and problems concentrating and sleeping.
 If you want to stop taking a stimulant, your doctor will slowly taper you off the drug to help avoid withdrawal symptoms.

 Strattera, on the other hand, is not a stimulant.
 It’s not a controlled substance, and it’s not habit-forming or prone to misuse.
 Also, it doesn’t cause withdrawal when you stop taking it.
 These would be benefits for anyone taking an ADHD medication, but especially for someone with a history of drug misuse.

 Some research has found that Strattera does not have as strong an effect on ADHD symptoms as ADHD stimulant medications.
 Therefore, Strattera is recommended instead of stimulants for children and adolescents only when stimulants cause too many side effects or aren’t effective.

 If crash from your ADHD medication is a concern for you, Strattera might be a better option than a stimulant ADHD drug.
-It does not cause a crash.
+It doesn’t cause a crash.
 It’s also less of a risk in other ways, such as dependence, withdrawal, and side effects.
-Some studies have found that it’s not as effective as certain stimulants, however.
+However, some studies have found that it’s not as effective as certain stimulants.

 To find out more about whether Strattera might be a good choice for you or your child, talk to your doctor.
 Be sure to task any questions you may have, such as: